gshipley/enterprise_training/AdminTraining.md

 * yum
 * bundle

-In production mode, Rails caches certain values for faster retrieval.
-Clearing this cache allows the retrieval of updated values.
+By default, OpenShift Enterprise caches certain values for faster retrieval.
+Clearing this cache allows the retrieval of updated settings.

 For example, the first time MCollective retrieves the list of cartridges available on your nodes, the list is cached so that subsequent requests for this information are processed more quickly.
 If you install a new cartridge, it is unavailable to users until the cache is cleared and MCollective retrieves a new list of cartridges.

 This lab will focus on installing cartridges to allow OpenShift Enterprise to create JBoss gears.

 ##**Listing available cartridges for your subscription**